INVESTOR RELATIONS

 Policy2 Investment in New Businesses

 In addition to the reuse business, we are also developing reuse-related businesses such as B to B auctions, moving services, and real estate services.
-By strengthening these reuse-related businesses and increasing synergies with the reuse business, we will build a platform for reuse, establish a one-stop service provision system, and increase opportunities for earning revenue.
+By strengthening these reuse-adjacent businesses and enhancing synergies with our core reuse operations, we will build a comprehensive reuse platform, establish a one-stop service framework, and expand our revenue opportunities.

 Policy3Growth in overseas markets